xyzhengg/Wordle-Project/README.md

 7. Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
+8. Could also make it allow more or less guesses!

 ## Keeping Track of Things
 1. If win, tell em they won, and can have another go